Are Car Accident Settlements Taxable in Illinois?

 For the most part, car accident settlements are not taxable.
 However, some portions may be.
 The final answer of what’s taxable and what isn’t boils down to the nature of the settlement and what the money is meant to compensate for.

-It’s always a good idea to consult an attorney after being in a car accident.
+It’s always a good idea to consult a good St Louis car accident attorney after being in a car accident.
 Not only will they help you reach a fair settlement, they can also help you navigate the confusing issue of taxes.

 The Purpose of the Settlement Determines Taxability

 When a settlement is offered, or a jury awards a judgment for a car accident, the purpose is to compensate the victim for what they’ve lost.
 The goal is to make the injured party “whole again,” meaning that enough money will be provided to restore the person to good health and to replace damaged vehicles and personal property.

 For this reason, portions of a settlement that take care of medical bills and car repairs are not taxable.
 The money isn’t earned income; it’s a reimbursement.
 Those payments are simply getting the victim back to where they were before the accident.